coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 git clone https://github.com/input-output-hk/cardano-node
 cd cardano-node
 ```
-To compile binaries, type the following commands where `<NodeVersion>` is the version number or branch that you want to build:
+To compile binaries, type the following commands where `<NodeVersion>` is the node version number or branch that you want to build:

 ```bash
 git fetch --tags --all